kintone-workshops/host-react-app-database/docs/Workshop_Steps.md

 ---

-### Time to upload our code from GitHub, and setup our deployments!
+### G. Time to upload our code from GitHub, and setup our deployments!

 Since this section requires a lot of GUI, we recommend you watch the livestream, or the [YouTube Recording](https://www.youtube.com/watch?v=8TEEyc3DsOI).
 In short, you will need to create an account of each website, allow access to your git repository, and copy the `.env` variables to each deployment.
 Then, whenever you push to github, your project will build and update automatically!